 UV stands for ultraviolet, a band of spectrum invisible to the eye.
 Ultraviolet light consists of UVA, UVB, and UVC rays.
 UVC rays are stopped in Earth’s atmosphere before they reach the eye, but UVA and UVB can both reach the eye and potentially damage it.

 UV rays can cause proteins inside the lens to become opaque or cloudy, a condition known as cataracts.
 Cataracts can interfere with night vision, reduce your ability to see colors, and make reading difficult; they cannot be reversed, only removed.
 UV exposure can also cause retinal damage, changes in the eye tissues and a temporary but irritating “sunburn” of the cornea called photokeratitis.

 How do I know my glasses will protect my eyes?

 Choose glasses that claim to block at least 99 percent of UV rays — UVA as well as UVB.
 Look for the label reading “UV 400,” since this designation means that the glasses block UV rays as small as 400 nanometers, providing 100 percent eye protection.
 O

 What types of glasses can I choose from?

 We are able to provide you with a wide range of sunglass options.
-If you normally wear glasses to correct your eyesight, you may be happy with a non-prescription pair of clip-ons or wraparound glasses that simply fit over your lenses.
+If you usually wear glasses to correct your eyesight, you may be happy with a non-prescription pair of clip-on or wraparound glasses that simply fit over your lenses.
 If you’d rather not wear that much equipment on your head all at once, you can order a pair of prescription “shades,” or you can order glasses that darken when exposed to bright light.